About the Author of

 I have made a full circle in life and came back to start living in Kolkata once again.
 This helps me to be in a major city that is close to Darjeeling, the place that I had always loved so dearly.
 I now have countless friends in the hill town.

-and also written an eBook on Darjeeling & Sikkim
+I have written an eBook on Darjeeling & Sikkim

 Now getting back to the original question... what actually keeps me going?

 As you can understand by now, passion for travel writing is of course a major driving force.
 But there is another big force that helps me immensely to carry on with my work.
 And that comes from the readers of this website.
 Everyday I keep receiving numerous messages from the readers telling me how they benefited from this website.
-Nothing can be more rewarding and fulfilling to a travel writer than this.
-Here are some messages from my website readers that give me the conviction that I must be on the right track: Viewers Reviews and Comments
+Nothing can be more fulfilling to a travel writer than this.
+Here are some messages from my readers that give me the conviction that I must be on the right track: Viewers Reviews and Comments

 Below is my interview excerpt published in 2017 by a joint initiative of 'Incredible India' (Ministry of Tourism, Government of India) and a prominent Australian Research & Advocacy firm promoting Darjeeling in Australia.